API Reference

 The core service providing reactive i18n for Angular applications.
 Inject via Angular DI.

 Returns a cached signal for a single translation key.
-Automatically triggers namespace loading.
+Automatically triggers namespace loading and re-runs when the active language changes.
 Key format: namespace:dotted.path.
+When generated types are registered, invalid keys become TypeScript errors.

 protected readonly title = this.i18n.translate('common:nav.title'); protected readonly greeting = this.i18n.translate('common:greeting', { name: 'Igor' });